rfc-editor/draft-nottingham-avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Federation and distributed consensus can both create the conditions for the provision of a function by multiple providers, but they cannot guarantee it.
 However, when providers require access to a resource or cooperation of others to provide that service, that choke point can itself be used to influence provider behavior -- including in ways that can counteract centralization.

 In these circumstances, some form of governance over that choke point is necessary to assure the desired outcome.
-Often, this is through the establishment of a multi-stakeholder body, i.e., an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.
+Often, this is through the establishment of a multi-stakeholder body, which is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, legitimate, and authoritative decisions.

 The most widely studied example of this technique is the governance of the DNS name space, which exhibits centralization as a “single source of truth”.
 That source of truth is overseen by [the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), a global multi-stakeholder body with representation from end users, governments, operators, and others.